mikafontaine/malaria_HaemoproteusWW2/README.md

 medaka_consensus -i NANOFILT_file.fastq.gz -d FLYE_racon.fasta -o medaka_folder -t 30 -m r941_min_high_g360
 ```

 ### STEP 3: Postprocessing of the assemblies with ILRA (only step 1, 2, 3).
-It is a version not published in github https://github.com/ThomasDOtto/ILRA.
+It is prerelease version not published in github https://github.com/ThomasDOtto/ILRA.
 The version 1 of the article have been posted in biorxiv in August 1, 2021-19:01; https://www.biorxiv.org/content/10.1101/2021.07.30.454413v3.article-info

 ```bash
 cd /home/amelie/raid8/ILRA